 Nurturing them is pretty simple and spider plants grow under almost any condition.
 This plant even will survive being ignored sometimes.

 New spider plants can easily be grown from the “babies” of an older plant.
 When a mature spider plant sends out a little mini version of itself, snip it off and put it in a jar of water with the root nodes submerged.
-When you see new roots, it is time to transplant into soil.
+When you see new roots, it is time to transplant them into soil.

 Peace Lily – Spathiphyllum wallisii